Pipedream with Dylan Pierce

 00:27:39 - Anthony Campolo

-That's the only way to ensure it's actually going to know.
-What the heck.
+That's the only way to ensure it's actually going to know what the heck to do.

 00:27:41 - Scott Steinlage